ripienaar/free-for-dev/README.md

    * [Apache Netbeans](https://netbeans.apache.org/) — Development Environment, Tooling Platform and Application Framework.
    * [apiary.io](https://apiary.io/) — Collaborative design API with instant API mock and generated documentation (Free for unlimited API blueprints and unlimited user with one admin account and hosted documentation).
    * [Atom](https://atom.io/) - Atom is a hackable text editor built on Electron.
+   * [Binder](https://mybinder.org/) - Turn a Git repo into a collection of interactive notebooks.
+It is a free, public service.
    * [BlueJ](https://bluej.org) — A free Java Development Environment designed for beginners, used by millions worldwide.
 Powered by Oracle & simple GUI to help beginners.
    * [Bootify.io](https://bootify.io/) - Spring Boot app generator with custom database and REST API.
    * [cacher.io](https://www.cacher.io) — Code snippet organizer with labels and support for 100+ programming languages.